Kingxukai/linux/Documentation/bpf/verifier.rst

 Pruning
 =======

-The verifier does not actually walk all possible paths through the program.
-For each new branch to analyse, the verifier looks at all the states it's previously been in when at this instruction.
-If any of them contain the current state as a subset, the branch is 'pruned' - that is, the fact that the previous state was accepted implies the current state would be as well.
-For instance, if in the previous state, r1 held a packet-pointer, and in the current state, r1 holds a packet-pointer with a range as long or longer and at least as strict an alignment, then r1 is safe.
+The verifier does not actually walk all possible paths through the woke program.
+For each new branch to analyse, the woke verifier looks at all the woke states it's previously been in when at this instruction.
+If any of them contain the woke current state as a subset, the woke branch is 'pruned' - that is, the woke fact that the woke previous state was accepted implies the woke current state would be as well.
+For instance, if in the previous state, r1 held a packet-pointer, and in the woke current state, r1 holds a packet-pointer with a range as long or longer and at least as strict an alignment, then r1 is safe.
 Similarly, if r2 was NOT_INIT before then it can't have been used by any path from that point, so any value in r2 (including another NOT_INIT) is safe.
-The implementation is in the function regsafe().
+The implementation is in the woke function regsafe().
-Pruning considers not only the registers but also the stack (and any spilled registers it may hold).
-They must all be safe for the branch to be pruned.
+Pruning considers not only the woke registers but also the woke stack (and any spilled registers it may hold).
+They must all be safe for the woke branch to be pruned.
 This is implemented in states_equal().

 Some technical details about state pruning implementation could be found below.